Terminology of the peritoneum: mesenteries, peritoneal ligaments and omenta

 What is 'intraperitoneal'?

 Finally: be aware of a potential confusion!
 Traditionally anatomic, the location of structures surrounded by peritoneum is named 'intraperitoneal' and the (potential) space inside the peritoneum 'balloon' is named 'inside the peritoneal cavity'.
 The latter location clinically is also often named intraperitoneal, for instance in an 'intraperitoneal injection'.
-Physically this makes sense, but as the term 'intraperitoneal' is historically grown to mean '(largely) surrounded by peritoneum' we'll have to stick to that.
-The only way to deal with this potential confusion is to be aware of it and to always ask yourself which 'intraperitoneal' is meant: the tradional anatomic or the clinical?
+Physically and terminologically this makes sense, 'intra' means 'inside'.
+So in fact the term 'intraperitoneal' bowel is a misnomer, as the bowel is not inside the peritoneal cavity.
+But as 'intraperitoneal' is historically grown to mean '(largely) surrounded by peritoneum' we'll have to stick to that.
+The only way to deal with this potential confusion is to be aware of it and to always ask yourself which 'intraperitoneal' is meant: the tradional anatomic or the clinical/physical/terminologically correct one?

 nid: 57099